What is Cardinal News?

 To book a speaker, please send an email with the name and location of the organization and the date requested to firstname.lastname@example.org.

-While we enjoy speaking to groups, we cannot accept invitations to moderate forums or speak at fundraisers that are organized by political or advocacy groups.
+While we enjoy speaking to groups, we cannot accept invitations to moderate forums or to speak at fundraisers that are organized by political or advocacy groups.

 Do you accept op-eds or commentary?